Update on Filing of Audited Financial Statements

-Vancouver, June 25, 2020 - Eastfield Resources Ltd. (TSXV:ETF) ("Eastfield" or the "Company") announces that as a result of the COVID-19 pandemic, the Company has experienced delays associated with the limited availability of our auditors and certain employees critical to the audit process.
-In response to similar issues experienced by other businesses, the Canadian Securities Administrators granted blanket relief for all market participants, providing up to a 60-day extension for periodic filings normally required to be made between June 2, 2020 and September 30, 2020.
+Vancouver, June 29, 2020 - Cariboo Rose Resources Ltd. (TSXV:CRB)("Cariboo Rose" or the "Company") announces that as a result of the COVID-19 pandemic, the Company has experienced delays associated with the limited availability of our auditors and certain employees critical to the audit process.
+In response to similar issues experienced by other businesses, the Canadian Securities Administrators granted blanket relief for all market participants, providing up to a 45-day extension for periodic filings normally required to be made between June 2, 2020 and September 30, 2020.

-The Company intends to file these documents prior to September under the terms of the 60-day extension announced by the B.C.
-Securities Commission on May 29, 2020.
+The company intends to file these documents prior to mid-August under the terms of the 45-day extension announced by the B.C.
+Securities Commission under BCI 51-517, dated May 20, 2020.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this news release.